PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

     -  4.4 Exercising the Refund Branch
 -  5 Two-way Channels
     -  5.1 Revocable Transactions
+    -  5.3 Using sha-trees for efficient construcion and storage of revocation secrets
     -  5.2 Using revocable transactions to construct two-way payment channels
 -  6 Everlasting Payment Channels
     -  6.1 Symmetric commitment states